 RODP (Regents Online Degree Program) (Proctored Exams)

 The TSU Testing Center serves as a proctor for students enrolled in RODP courses.
 There is no fee for this service.
 The exams are administered on computer at the Holland Hall Testing Center, Room 310/312.
 All students are advised to check with their individual online instructors to make sure of the exam(s) they must take.
-See Testing Schedule.
-Students may register online at www.registerblast.com/tsu/Exam for their RODP exam(s).
+See Testing Schedule or

 Senior Exit Examination

-The Tennessee Board of Regents institutions are required to assess the outcomes of their educational programs by evaluating all graduating students with a measure of general academic knowledge and skills.
+All Tennessee Board of Regents institutions are required to assess the outcomes of their educational programs by evaluating all graduating students with a measure of general academic knowledge and skills.
 The ETS Proficiency Profile--Abbreviated Form is the test currently used as the Senior Exit Exam at TSU.
-All TSU seniors earning a baccalaureate degree must take this test as a requirement for graduation.
+All TSU Seniors earning a Baccalaureate degree must take this test in order to fulfill their graduation requirements.

-The Proficiency Profile--Abbreviated Form consists of 36 multiple-choice questions, ranging in difficulty from quite easy to fairly difficult, and requires approximately 45 to 60 minutes.
+The Proficiency Profile--Abbreviated Form consists of 36 multiple-choice questions, ranging in difficulty from quite easy to fairly difficult and requires approximately 45 to 60 minutes.
 There is no fee for TSU students taking the Senior Exit Exam.
 Students are encouraged to take the Senior Exit Exam as early as possible in the academic year in which they plan to graduate.
-If their graduation is postponed, students are not required to take the Senior Exit Exam again.
+If their graduation is postponed for any reason, students are not required to take the Senior Exit Exam again.

 Websites to help students prepare for the math questions on the Proficiency Profile: